-Honey Baked Ham was a centerpiece at many Christmas Eve dinners growing up.
+Honey Baked Ham was a centerpiece at many Christmas Eve and Easter dinners growing up.
 Our parents often purchased it at one of our favorite places, the Honey Baked Ham store.
 What we didn’t realize at the time was how expensive that ham could be.
-Now that we’re in charge of our own Christmas Eve dinners, we’ve found a way to make that sweet, sugary Honey Baked Ham at home.
+Now that we’re in charge of our own Christmas Eve and Easter dinners, we’ve found a way to make that sweet, sugary Honey Baked Ham at home.
 The price is right, and baking it in our own kitchen makes our house smell absolutely divine!

 How Much Does a Honey Baked Ham Cost?

 Buying a ham from the Honey Baked Ham store can cost well over $100!
 Sure, they’re tasty but you can make the same delicious baked ham at home for a fraction of the cost.
 A similar sized ham from the grocery store will cost you less than $30, and the ingredients for the rich, sweet honey glaze are pantry staples you probably already have!
 Save that money AND make your house smell yummy all at the same time.

 How to Glaze Honey Baked Ham

 I actually love the process of glazing this Honey Baked Ham.
 The rich sauce is easy to make and I love how it seeps into the crevices of the ham and creates a slightly crispy golden crust.
 Here’s what you do: